Reno-Koren/Financial-Management-System-for-a-US-Based-S-Corp/README.md

 All data is stored and shared securely via Proton Drive (end-to-end encrypted), accessible in real time by the business owner.

+→ See full roadmap and planned improvements : [ROADMAP.md](ROADMAP.md)
 ## Workflow overview

 ![XTMA Workflow](Assets/WorkFlow_V2.png)